AGPlested/SAFT/README.md

-# SAFT v.
-0.3
+# SAFT : Semi Automatic Fluorescent Trace analysis
-Semi Automatic Fluorescent Trace analysis
+v.
+0.3  2020-11-14

-SAFT was written for macOS.
+SAFT was written in Python 3 for macOS.
 In principle it is cross-platform, in practice it was never launched on Windows or Linux.
 If you happen to get it working on either of these platforms, please let us know.

 ### Getting Started on macOS - beginners